 Based on desired results, blepharoplasty can be done either for functional or cosmetic purposes.

-Anatomically, blepharoplasty can be done on either the UPPER or LOWER eyelids, or BOTH eyelids.
+Anatomically, blepharoplasty can be done on either the UPPER or LOWER eyelids, or all four eyelids.

 The blepharoplasty surgical details